hemkan/MotorEase/README.md

 - If you would like to run MotorEase on your own screenshot/xml pair, remove existing data in the data folder and add PNG screenshots and their XML files from a single application.

+<ins>Reproducing Full Paper Results:</ins>

+- Coming Soon, we are uploading the (large) dataset for the full reproduction.

+<ins>Adding Real GloVe Embeddings and Your Own Screen Information:</ins>

+- With the inclusion of placeholder data throughout the project, we make it easy to run and check for execution.
+However, this tool is designed for developers to check Motor accessibility issues within their project.
+This requires both an authentic GloVe embedding file and screenshots (PNG files) and UI-Automator files (XML) to be in the container.
+This can be done using the wget command.

+- GloVe embeddings used: ```wget https://nlp.stanford.edu/data/glove.42B.300d.zip```

+- Please sneure that the Glove embedding is downloaded to the /MotorEase-main/Code/ folder.
+When you download your GloVe embedding file, rename it to sampleGlove.txt and delete the placeholder sampleGlove.txt file so that the code can use the real embeddings.
+The resulting file path for the GloVe embedding file should be: ```/MotorEase-main/Code/gloveSample.txt```

+- In order to load your own images, navigate to the Data folder in the container and delete the existing photos.
+Use the wget command to download your images into the directory so they may be used.